autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 ## Requirements

-The goal of the Perception component is to accurately perform object recognition, signal recognition, and blind-spot detection from sensor information.
+The goal of the Perception component is to accurately perform Object Recognition, Traffic Light Recognition, and Blind-spot Detection from sensor information.

 **Goals:**